breadbread1984/ai-task-home-test/README.md

 | 2  | The bus passed a total of 3 stops.
 The first stop where 10 passengers got on, the second stop where 5 passengers got on and 7 got off, and the third stop where 3 passengers got on and 1 got off.       |
 | 3  | Let's analyze the information:<br/><br/>    The bus starts empty, then 10 passengers get on at the first stop.<br/>    At the next stop, 5 passengers get on and 7 passengers get off, leaving 10 + 5 - 7 = 8 passengers on the bus.<br/>    At the next stop, 3 passengers get on and 1 passenger gets off, leaving 8 + 3 - 1 = 10 passengers on the bus.<br/><br/>Since the bus has 10 passengers on it again, and we've already counted the first stop, we can conclude that the bus has passed a total of 3 stops.<br/><br/>Answer: 3 stops. |

+observation: three assistants can all answer correctly according to the relevant information in the question.

 ### logical reasoning ability

 prompt: My sister was twice my age when I was 2 years old.
 How old will my sister be when I am 30 years old?